 eControl mobile may be used online and offline and is also suitable for use in external habitats where mobile telecommunication is not possible.
-The eControl mobile data capture system can reduce substantially the costs of the Point-stop method, which is in any case resource-efficient in comparison with other counting systems, since it dispenses with the digitisation and archiving of handwritten count lists.
+The eControl mobile data capture system can reduce substantially the costs of a Point-stop inspection, which is in any case resource-efficient in comparison with other counting systems, since it dispenses with the digitisation and archiving of handwritten count lists.